 Explore the beauty of the Himalayas with Bird Watching in Nepal, a country with topographical diversity beyond measure.
-From the Terai flatlands in the south to the hilly region sandwiched in between and the plateaus and high mountains towards the north, the country has an altitude as low as 59m in the plains peaking to the top of Everest at 8848m.
-This has resulted to an immense variety of flora and fauna that can be imagined in such a small area (147,181 sq km).
+From the Terai flatlands in the south to the hilly region sandwiched in between and the plateaus and high mountains towards the north, the country has an altitude as low as 59m in the plains peaking at the top of Everest at 8848m.
+This has resulted in an immense variety of flora and fauna that can be imagined in such a small area (147,181 sq km).

-Bird Watching in Nepal is a satisfying journey with a recorded 848 species of birds (8 percent of the total birds in the world) which also includes rare and endangered species like the Impeyan Pheasant, the national bird of the country and Spiny Babbler, the rare bird found only in Nepal.
+Bird Watching in Nepal is a satisfying journey with a recorded 848 species of birds (8 percent of the total birds in the world) which also includes rare and endangered species like the Impeyan Pheasant, the national bird of the country, and Spiny Babbler, the rare bird found only in Nepal.
 Since bird watching also inculcates hiking and exploration, it’s a fun activity suitable for anyone.

-Places in Nepal for bird watching:
+Places in Nepal for Bird Watching:

 Koshi Tappu Wildlife Reserve

 Considered the best for Bird Watching, Koshi Tappu Wildlife Reserve (175 sq km) is the smallest reserve in eastern Nepal lying to the north-east of the convergence of Sapta Koshi and Trijuga Rivers.
 Monsoons cover most of the flatlands with water; however, in dry seasons sandy islands are numerous and serve as a stay for migratory birds.
 With a total of 485 bird species recorded in the reserve, over a hundred of them can be spotted in a day.
-Rare species include ibises, 20 duck species, herons, egrets and swamp partridges among many others.
+Rare species include ibises, 20 duck species, herons, egrets, and swamp partridges among many others.
 In addition to this, you may rejoice at the sight of the last surviving population of Wild Buffalo thriving here besides other rare mammals.

 Chitwan National Park